vercel/git-hooks/README.md

 `{"scripts": {"git-pre-commit": "..."}}` hook and a `{"git": {"pre-commit": []}}` hook, the hook in `"scripts"` will be the only hook that is executed.

+## Why?
+There are hundreds of these?

+- No dependencies
+- Supports NPM, Yarn, &lt;insert package manager&gt; - this package will detect and use whatever package manager you installed it with&#42;
+- Tiny footprint - two script files and a couple of symlinks
+- Existing hook / anti-overwrite checks are very reliable since two proprietary scripts are added and all of 'our' hooks are just symlinks to those, so there's virtually no way the uninstall script will mistake a pre-existing hook for its own

+> &#42;Caveat: The package manager needs to be npm compliant in terms of environment variables.
+> Worst case, define the environment variables `npm_node_execpath` (node binary) and `npm_execpath` (package manager entry point)
+> as environment variables prior to installing.

 # License
 Copyright &copy; 2017 by ZEIT, Inc. Released under the [MIT License](LICENSE).